manfromexistence/manfromexistence/op.md

 ```
 I love everything there is to love.
 All my life, I've tried to be good and avoid doing bad things.
 I haven't failed at anything I cared a lot about.
 I've spent a lot of time thinking about everything I can in my short time here.
 Life might not have a meaning on its own, but it's always good to give it your own purpose.
 My purpose comes from being good and having strong self-control.
 I care more about what's inside people than how they look.
 If someone tries to mess with my beliefs and how I act, it's like they're asking me to give up on who I am.
 That's super important to me.
 Society has always had problems, and it probably always will.
 That's why I focus on what I believe is right.
 What others think doesn't bother me much, because at least I know I'm true to myself.

+I belive in Islam and respect all other religions.

+Thouhout my whole life I never had a good physical condition cuase most of the time I was having fever.
+But, if you compare mental-power then I am like Saitama!
 ```

 "I have a love for all things.
 Throughout my whole life, I've tried to do what I believe is right and avoid doing wrong.
 So far, I haven't lost at anything I take seriously.
 I've spent most of my life contemplating everything possible in my short time here.
 Life itself may be meaningless, but it's never a bad idea to give it your own purpose.
 My purpose in life comes from my morals and discipline.
 I focus on a person's inner self; appearances don't interest me.
 Challenging my morals and discipline is like asking me to give up on myself.
 It's deeply important to me.
 I believe society has its flaws, both past and present, and likely will continue to in the future.
 That's why I focus on my own values.
 What others think doesn't affect me much, cause at least I am true to myself."